jrief/django-formset/docs/source/model-collections.rst

 ``form_collection_valid(form_collection)`` passing a nested structure of collections and their associated forms.
 If the default implementation, doesn't match your needs, this method can be overwritten by a customized implementation.
-If, as in this example, models are interconnected by a straight relationship, the default implemenataion will probably suffice.
-Remember, that for more complicated relationships, you can always overwrite methods ``construct_instance(…)`` and ``model_to_dict(…)`` to customize to conversion from the model instances to their forms and vice versa.
+If, as in this example, models are interconnected by a straight relationship, the default implementation will probably suffice.
+Remember, that for more complicated relationships, you can always overwrite methods ``construct_instance(…)`` and ``model_to_dict(…)`` to customize the conversion from the model instances to their forms and vice versa.